project22/Website_Reveal_Browser/README.md

 Website_Reveal_Browser
 ======================

-A template to browse through website with a reveal action.
+A template to browses through website with a reveal action.
+Click in the header to animate a reveal to next website.